amcalabretta/RepData_PeerAssessment1/PA1_template.md

 ###Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-Code below will select the row having the hogher amount of steps
+Code below will select the row having the higher amount of steps

 ```r